Live from Portland, Maine 2016

 Well,

-we're at the end of our show, but I hope that Joel Mann and David Wright will come up here and play one more song for us before we say goodnight, because it was so generous of them to come here to see us.
+we're at the end of our show, but I hope that Joel Mann and David Wright will come up here and play one more song for us before we say goodnight because it was so generous of them to come here to see us.

-You know, it's not closed.
+You know, it's not close.
+Bangor.

 Let the record show that I made a dismissive face.

-I really thought I was going to get through the whole night without doing this, but shut your pie hole.
+You know what, Judge Hodgman?
+I really thought I was going to get through the whole night without doing this, but shut your potholes.

 Ladies and gentlemen, David Rait and Joel Mann.